Gata Only

-"Gata Only" is a single song by Chilean singers FloyyMenor and Cris MJ.
-The solo version by FloyyMenor was released as a single on 21 December 2023, through UnitedMasters, but it was removed days later.
-The duet version featuring Cris MJ was subsequently released on 2 February 2024, serving as the lead single from FloyyMenor's debut EP, El Comienzo.
-A remix of the song, featuring Puerto Rican singer Ozuna and Brazilian singer Anitta, but omitting Álvarez, was released on 7 June 2024.
+"Gata Only" is a song by Chilean singers FloyyMenor and Cris MJ.
+It was independently released via UnitedMasters on 2 February 2024, as the lead single from the former's debut EP, El Comienzo.
+A solo version by FloyyMenor was released on 21 December 2023, but was later removed to make space for the duet with Cris MJ.
+A remix version of the song, featuring Puerto Rican singer Ozuna and Brazilian singer Anitta without Cris MJ, was released on 7 June 2024.

-FloyyMenor wrote the song between live performances in his home country, Chile, while reflecting on a past relationship.
-Cris MJ contributed an additional verse for the duet version, with production handled by Big Cvyu.
-"Gata Only" is a reggaeton track characterized by upbeat rhythms and lyrics about pursuing a woman.

-Shortly after the collaboration's release, Álvarez announced plans to delete the duet version and replace it with the solo version due to negative feedback from users.
-However, these plans were abandoned after fans convinced him otherwise.
+FloyyMenor wrote "Gata Only" between live performances in Chile while reflecting on a past relationship.
+He waited until he turned 18 years old to release the track.
+After acknowledging the track, Cris MJ contributed an additional verse for the duet version, with production handled by Big Cvyu.
+It is a reggaeton track characterized by upbeat rhythms and lyrics about pursuing a woman.
+At first, the track received negative feedback from fans, leading to Cris MJ announcing plans to delete the track, then republishing the solo version as its replacement.
+However, these plans were cancelled after other fans convinced him otherwise.
 The song subsequently went viral in both singers' home country, re-entering the Chile Songs chart at number one.
-Its popularity, driven by TikTok, led its music video to surpass 470 million views by November 2024.

-"Gata Only" became a global success, topping charts in 20 countries across Europe, Latin America, Africa, and the Middle East, while reaching the top 10 in over 30 countries.
-It peaked at number 27 on the Billboard Hot 100, marking FloyyMenor's first chart entry and Cris MJ's second.
-The song also reached number four on the Billboard Global 200 and claimed the top spot on charts in Bolivia, France, Greece, Luxembourg, Peru, and Switzerland.
-It placed in the top 10 in countries such as Argentina, Austria, Italy, Mexico, and Portugal.
+"Gata Only" was commercially successful, driven by the song's virality on TikTok.
+It topped the national charts in 22 countries, including Chile.
+It peaked at number 27 on the US Billboard Hot 100, marking FloyyMenor's first chart entry and Cris MJ's second, as well as number four on the Billboard Global 200 chart.
+The song has received several certifications, including a diamond certification in France, quintiple platinum in Spain, triple platinum in Greece, Italy and the United States, and platinum in Belgium.
+As of April 2026, "Gata Only" has amassed over four billion streams worldwide, additionally reaching a milestone of two billion streams on Spotify.

-The song earned certifications in United Kingdom (Silver), United States (double platinum), France (diamond), Italy (triple platinum), Belgium (platinum), and Spain (quadruple platinum).
-By August 2024, it had amassed over 1 billion streams on Spotify, becoming the first song by a Chilean artist to achieve this and also increasing every more than 1 million streams Daily on Spotify.